Tw1ddle/geometrize-haxe/README.md

 ## Usage

-See the Geometrize Haxe [web demo](http://www.samcodes.co.uk/project/geometrize-haxe-web/) and [code](http://www.samcodes.co.uk/project/geometrize-haxe-web/), and this HaxeFlixel [example](http://tw1ddle.github.io/geometrize-haxe-demo/) and [code](https://github.com/Tw1ddle/geometrize-haxe-demo/).
+Refer to the Geometrize Haxe [web demo](http://www.samcodes.co.uk/project/geometrize-haxe-web/) and [code](https://github.com/Tw1ddle/geometrize-haxe-web/), and this HaxeFlixel [example](http://tw1ddle.github.io/geometrize-haxe-demo/) and [code](https://github.com/Tw1ddle/geometrize-haxe-demo/).
 Also read the library [documentation](http://tw1ddle.github.io/geometrize-haxe/).

 Basic usage: instantiate an ```ImageRunner```, pass it a ```Bitmap``` and starting background ```Rgba``` color.
 Add shapes by repeatedly calling ```runner.step(options)```, passing your ```ImageRunnerOptions```.
 Export the results using the ```export``` methods of ```SvgExporter``` and ```ShapeJsonExporter```.